Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Introduction

 A motivating example is the \textsc{Infectious} dataset \citep{isella2011s}, which records time-varying contact networks via wearable sensors.
 Grouping individuals by connected components yields a sequence of unlabelled partitions, as shown in Figure~\ref{fig:infectious}.
 We revisit this dataset in Section~\ref{sec: application}.

 Existing inference methods fail in this regime.
-SMC requires simulating the diffusion, whose transition law lacks closed form and is costly even when truncated, while MCMC schemes for Dirichlet or Pitman--Yor mixtures rely on labelled structures that are unavailable.
+SMC requires simulating the diffusion, whose transition law lacks closed form and must be truncated in practice, introducing bias, while MCMC schemes for Dirichlet or Pitman--Yor mixtures rely on labelled structures that are unavailable in our setting.
 Formally, the likelihood of partitions combines an unlabelled likelihood that sums over latent label assignments with an intractable diffusion transition density (see Section~\ref{subsec:likelihood}).
 Both remain computationally prohibitive, and truncation introduces hard-to-quantify bias, motivating a structural alternative.

-We exploit a dual representation of the Poisson--Dirichlet diffusion \citep{griffiths2024dual} as a pure-death process on partitions.
+We exploit a dual representation of the Poisson--Dirichlet diffusion as a pure-death process on partitions \citep{griffiths2024dual}.
 This dual evolves backward in time and tracks sufficient statistics of the signal.
-Combined with new algebraic operations on partitions (\emph{coagulations}), it yields recursive, closed-form updates that enable exact Bayesian inference.
+Combined with algebraic operations on partitions (\emph{coagulations}), it yields recursive, closed-form updates that enable exact Bayesian inference.
 In particular, we compute posterior distributions of the latent state at any observation time, smoothing distributions at arbitrary intermediate times, and predictive distributions for future or interpolated partitions, all with full uncertainty quantification.

 Our method is a nonparametric analogue of the Baum--Welch filter: in finite-state HMMs, Baum--Welch exploits latent structure to enable exact inference; here we exploit the finite combinatorics of the dual pure-death process to obtain structurally exact filters and smoothers for a continuous-time, infinite-dimensional model.
 When scalability is needed, the method can be paired with targeted Monte Carlo approximations that preserve the exact update structure while avoiding the inefficiencies of generic SMC or MCMC.